brainandforce/CliffordNumbers.jl/joss/paper.md

 The multiplication of a pair of 2×2 matrices consists of 4 sets of dot products between rows of the first matrix and columns of the second.
 These dot products consist of two complex multiplications and a complex addition, so in total there are 8 complex multiplications and 4 complex additions, which total 32 real multiplications and 24 real additions.

-The geometric product in the additive representation can be implemented with a multiplication table, requiring 56 multiplications and 56 additions.
+The geometric product in the additive representation can be implemented with a multiplication table, requiring 64 multiplications and 56 additions.

-However, in practice, isometries of the space are represented by $k$-versors, the geometric product of $k$ 1-blades.
+In practice, isometries of the space are represented by $k$-versors, the geometric product of $k$ 1-blades.
 These necessarily only contain elements of either even or odd grades, meaning that only half as many coefficients are present.
-On top of this, the `KVector{K,Q,T,L}` data type can be used to represent $k$-blades, and these only have `binomial(dimension(Q), K)` elements
+On top of this, the `KVector{K,Q,T,L}` data type can be used to represent $k$-blades, and these only have `binomial(dimension(Q), K)` elements.
+Therefore, the speedup can be significantly larger.

 # Examples